 If you are faced with a removal of your children by Child Protective Services, then you need to call or email Dennis M Slate, a top Houston CPS defense lawyer, today!

-Here at the Slate Law Firm, we offer a full range of
+Here at the Dennis M. Slate, Attorney at Law, we offer a full range of

 Child Protective Servces Defense including cases involving